NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 <br>
 ##  <kbd id="Research"><a href="#Research" style="text-decoration: none; color: #326496">Research</a></kbd>

-O-minimality and its applications; model theory of valued fields.
+O-minimality and its applications; the algebra and model theory of valued fields.

 ## Papers